Are you looking for the best practices to maximize the SEO benefits of internal links?

 Link Assistant also helps you discover more internal linking opportunities.

-You can switch to the ‘Linking Opportunities’ tab to see suggestions about how to improve the internal linking on your website, and also see the list of orphaned posts so you can add links to them.
+You can switch to the ‘Linking Opportunities’ tab to see suggestions about how to improve the internal linking on your WordPress website and also see the list of orphaned posts so you can add links to them.

 Another plugin useful for internal linking is Semrush SEO Writing Assistant because it can help you keep track of links inside your article.